andifalk/secure-oauth2-oidc-workshop/bonus-labs/quarkus-server-app/README.md

 #### Step 4: Secure the endpoint

-Look into the class _com.example.ServerApp_ to see how the only REST endpoint is secured and the details of the JWT based principal are read and returned:
+Look into the class _com.example.ServerApp_ to see how Quarkus secures the only REST endpoint, and returns the details of the JWT based
+principal:

 ```java
 package com.example;